Young-Pancake/tickTackGo/README.md

-# tickTackGo
+# ticTacGo
-A CLI tic tac toe tool written in Go!
+## A CLI tic tac toe tool written in Go!